norvig/pytudes/README.md

 # pytudes

 *Etudes* are exercises to practice or demonstrate skills, long used by piano players.
-This project lists some *pytudes*&mdash;Python programs to practice or demonstrate skills.
+This project contains **pytudes**&mdash;Python programs to practice or demonstrate skills.

 Index of Python Files